-The Germans prefer medium roast beans as it has the most flavor but is not bitter.
+The Germans prefer medium roast beans, as it has the most flavor but are not bitter.
 This quality is reflected in most German coffee brands.

 We will describe the different coffee roasts below:

 A light roast is also known as the “first crack” as the beans are in their initial stage of cracking and expansion.
-The beans should not give a hint that they were roasted and are usually more acidic.
+The beans should not give a hint that they were roasted, and they are usually more acidic.

 The surface of the bean is not oily after this roast and has a light brown color.
 A light roast is intended for mild coffee types.

 These look dry but have more flavor brought out by the longer roasting period.
 The longer roasting also reduces acidity.
 Much less than compared to the first crack.

 This is the most widely preferred roasting type, as it strikes a balance between aroma, acidity, and flavor.
 Medium roasted beans have a stronger smell and a medium brown color without the oil on the surface.